 The Contracting Officer's Representatives (CORs) and the project inspectors (PIs) have the direct responsibility to ensure the Contractor's compliance with the contract stipulations.
-Shawna Richardson (MLFO), Ruth Thompson (EFO) and Bruce Thompson (TFO), Wild Horse and Burro Specialists would serve as the CORs.
+The Mount Lewis Field Office will be the lead office for completion of the gather.
+Shawna Richardson (MLFO) would serve as lead COR for the gather with, Ruth Thompson (EFO) and Bruce Thompson (TFO), Wild Horse and Burro Specialists as assistant CORs.
 Alternate CORs and PI(s) would be selected prior to the start of the gather.
 The Contracting Officer's Representatives (CORs) and the project inspectors (PIs) have the direct responsibility to ensure the Contractor's compliance with the contract stipulations.
-Respective Field Managers from each Field Office will take active roles to ensure the appropriate lines of communication are established between the field, Field Office, State Office, National Program Office, and BLM Holding Facility offices.
+Chris Cook, Mount Lewis Field Manager will take ensure the appropriate lines of communication are established between the field, Field Office, State Office, National Program Office, and BLM Holding Facility offices.
 All employees involved in the gather operations will keep the best interests of the animals at the forefront at all times.